eman000tahaz/girls_erp/custom-addons/web_responsive/README.rst

 * Adding ``oe_main_menu_navbar`` ID to the top navigation bar triggers some great styles, but also `JavaScript that causes issues on mobile
   <https://github.com/OCA/web/pull/446#issuecomment-254827880>`_
+* The kanban view not is shown if an action window has no kanban mode view

 Bug Tracker
 ===========